-In the urban settlement, different types of pipes are used for the internal distribution system; they are of various diameters and have many connections wherein the joints are used.
+In the urban settlement, different types of pipes are used for the internal distribution system with various diameters, and many connections in the joints used.

 The pipes are made up of various materials like cast iron, wrought iron, steel cement concrete, asbestos, timber, etc.